phreda4/phreda4.github.io/index.md

 The most important prefix is `'` (adressof).
 If `word` executes a word, then `'word` is the adress of the word.
 This adress prefix is a powerfull abstraction, many languages try to avoid this, but here we recommend its use.

-To create a program, you need to define words that express the algorithm that tries to solve the problem that is being solved.
+To create a program, you need to define words that express an algorithm that tries to solve the problem that is being solved.

 A program has two types of words: actions and data (time and space).
 To define an action :r4 uses the prefix `:` and to define data the prefix `#`